gwidgets/gwty-leaflet/README.md

 - ResizeEvent
 - TileEvent

-All events objects extend [JavaScriptObject](http://www.gwtproject.org/javadoc/latest/com/google/gwt/core/client/JavaScriptObject.html), so they can be converted to a JavaScriptObject using cast() method.
+All events objects extend [JavaScriptObject](http://www.gwtproject.org/javadoc/latest/com/google/gwt/core/client/JavaScriptObject.html), so they can be converted from/to a JavaScriptObject using cast() method.

+Events are executed following the order of registration.

 Events are explained in details in Leaflet's documentation.

 ## GWT version:

-gwty-leaflet is compiled using GWT 2.8.0-rc1.
+As of the current version, gwty-leaflet is compiled using GWT 2.8.0-rc2.